kazuyukitanimura/Monster-Milktruck-Grand-Prix/readme.md

 This is demo developed for the LinkedIn Intern HackDay 20011 (7/29-30) and based on the Wii Fit Balance Board-driven Monster Milktruck (or Segway) project.
 The demo is available at http://pictshare.me:8090
+Wait for 4 users to sign up for a race (from LinkedIn to Apple).

 For the original Wii project, check out the video of app in use at SVI Hackathon: http://www.youtube.com/watch?v=Jnsxsn2CZFo